 Dog training is one of the most demanding and difficult aspects of welcoming any new canine to the family.
 Sometimes, it seems that sit and stay are the hardest tasks known to a man (or a dog).
 But have you tried looking into the science of dog training, and the psychology behind it?
 It may just turn the whole process to become a walk in a dog park!

-As a student and practitioner of psychology as well as a dog owner, my curiosity of applying the science to training dogs and trying it out with my own pooches was to be expected.
 I've been researching this field for a few years now and will share ten of the best potential dog training tricks that can be explored based on many theories coming from the science of human psychology and canine research.
 It's likely you already knew some of them, but isn't it curious to know exactly how these dog training techniques came to be?

 * To make matters simpler for you, I reference primarily one source – research of Saundra K. Ciccarelle, PhD of Gulf Coast Community College and J. Noland White, PhD of Georgia College & State University – whose book and papers encompass all further studies related to the aforementioned psychology science under each subsection.